gyongyver-droid/DataEngineering/Term1/Documentation.md

 This is my operational data layer.
 As an operational layer it is process oriented.

 ### Analytical questions
-What are the 5  highest rated movies, there director and actors?
+- What are the 5  highest rated movies, there director and actors?
-How many male and female actors are in the 3 highest rated movies?
+- How many male and female actors are in the 3 highest rated movies?

-Which director has the most movies and what are there ranks?
+- Which director has the most movies and what are there ranks?

-In 2000
+- How many movies were created and what are their average ratings in 1980, 1990 and 2000?

 ### Analytical layer

 #### Dimensions
 #### Transformations
+#### Illustration

 ![image](https://user-images.githubusercontent.com/57848147/139247143-2f287a2b-812f-4803-857e-6ac7430608d5.png)